Sinitic languages: Gan

 Gan can also be divided into Northern and Southern groups.
-The Northern group was formed during the Tang Dynasty, whereas the Southern group was developed on the basis of Northern Gan.
-The Language Atlas sees Gan divided into Changdu, Yiliu, Jicha, Fuguang, Yingyi, Datong, Dongsui, Huaiyue and Leizi branches.
+The Northern group was formed during the Tang dynasty, whereas the Southern group was developed based on Northern Gan.
+The Language Atlas sees Gan divided into Changdu, Yiliu, Jicha, Fuguang, Yingyi, Datong, Dongsui, Huaiyue, and Leizi branches.
 Nanchangnese is often chosen as the representative.
 Shaojiang Min is identified to be influenced or even closely related to Fuguang Gan.

 Xiang

 Xiang Chinese is spoken in central and western Hunan and nearby parts of Guangxi and Guizhou by an estimated 37 million people.
 Due to migrations, Xiang can be split into New and Old Xiang groups, with Old Xiang having fewer Mandarin-influenced features.
 Xiang varieties have universally lost their checked codas, but the majority of them still have a unique preserved checked tone contour.
 Most also have a three-way plosive distinction, like Wu varieties.

 One way of dividing Xiang varieties sees five distinct families, namely Changyi, Hengzhou, Louzhao, Chenxu, and Yongzhou.
 Changshanese and one of Shuangfengnese or Loudinese are usually taken as Xiang representatives.